In this article, we’ll talk about IT asset valuation.

-Not only do you need to calculate a valuation for each IT system as a whole, but also at the component level as well.
+Not only do you need to calculate a valuation for each IT system as a whole, but also at the component level.

 We’ve put together this guide to give you a framework to start on the right foot.

 An Exhaustive Inventory List Makes IT Asset Valuation a WHOLE LOT Easier